 'Grants Officer' means the person so designated by the Grantee;

 'Head of Department' means the person who heads up the faculty/department and to whom the Applicant reports; and

 If an Applicant has a joint appointment, your employer for the purpose of a CASS application, is your major employer (the one who pays you the most).
 In any event, if you remain in the same employment, you cannot apply for a CASS grant in two (2) consecutive years.

 CASS does not have any particular priority funding areas in medicine or science and each grant application will be considered on its merits.
 However, preference will be given to 'proof of concept' applications as defined by CASS below.

 CASS will only consider applications for research and development projects in medicine and/or science from Applicants and Grantees based in Victoria.
-A collaborator may work in a place other than Victoria, and at one of the 10 designated organisations listed above, but the project must be substantially Victorian based.
+A collaborator may work in a place other than Victoria, and not necessarily at one of the 10 designated organisations listed above, but the project must be substantially Victorian based.